Skip to main content

 Higher Education Statistics Agency

-As a professional interior design organisation providing leading accreditation for interior designers, SBID is also an accrediting body of the Higher Education Statistics Agency (HESA), recognised as a provider of accreditation for interior design courses at national degree awarding universities and colleges in UK.
-A course accredited by the SBID is therefore regarded as fit-for purpose for the journey into the professional practice of interior design.
+As the professional industry body providing accreditation for interior designers in practice, SBID is also an accrediting body registered with the Higher Education Statistics Agency (HESA) as recognised as a provider of accreditation for interior design courses at national degree-awarding universities and colleges across the UK.

 HESA Logo